quocnho/docker4fullstack/templates/laravel/README.md

-# Laravel Project Template - QUOCNHO Team
+# Laravel Project Template - Docker for FullStack

 This directory contains a template for Laravel projects.